bcwhite-code/brians-blueprints/self-building-spacex.md

 on the map.
 You need to get the items from that to complete the Construction Supply station!

+There are a number of requester chests used.
+Until that becomes available (in v0.5, it was available much earlier), items will have to moved by hand or the chests replaced with "Smol" versions from the "Early Logistics System" mod.

 The single rocket launch eventually produces 800 orange science.
 Use this to research "Advanced Electronics 2" to be able to produce processors then work towards the Cargo Rocket Silo.